DiegoS-Nunes/EstudoSQL/README.md

 1. Open the `.sql` files in your preferred code editor.
 2. Run the commands in a compatible DBMS (e.g., MySQL, PostgreSQL, SQL Server).
+    * First, create the database by running the commands in `Create Tables.sql`
+    * Then, run the commands in `Insert Data.sql` to populate the tables.
-3. Follow the comments in the scripts to understand each exercise.
+3. Follow the comments in `Consultas.sql` script to understand each exercise.

 ## Purpose